Easy Homemade French Bread Recipe

 Instructions

-- Dissolve sugar, yeast and salt in warm water in a large bowl or mixer of choice.
+- Mix the dough: Dissolve sugar, yeast and salt in warm water in a large bowl or mixer of choice.
 Add flour cup by cup, mixing after each addition.
-Knead/mix until the dough is smooth and elastic (or let the dough cycle do its thing).
-This should take around 8-10 minutes.
+As you get near 3 cups, add the flour a little at a time, to make a soft dough that pulls away from the sides of the bowl.

-Enjoy fresh bread?
-Bread baking doesn’t have to be complicated.
-My sons have been making bread since they were around 10 years old.
-If they can do it, you can do it!
+Bread baking doesn’t have to be complicated or intimidating.
+My sons started baking bread when they were just 10 years old—if they can do it, you can too!

-Click here to learn more or get my book “Never Buy Bread Again” – NOW AVAILABLE in spiral bound print and ebook formats.
+Click here to get “Never Buy Bread Again” – available in spiral bound print and ebook formats.

 Don’t forget to check out: